Sumandhal01/Hotel-booking-analysis/README.md

   Q15)Which customer type generates more revenue in terms of hotel types and customer types?

- Mainly performed using Matplotlib and Seaborn library and the following graph and plots had been used:
+ Mainly performed using Matplotlib and Seaborn library and the following plots had been used:

   - Bar Plot.
   - Scatter Plot.